 Applications are open to:

-*Must be currently residing in Western Australia with a Western Australian address.
+*Must have a Western Australian office or be currently residing in Western Australia with a Western Australian address.

 If you are considering submitting an administered or auspiced grant application, you must contact us before commencing your application.

 Applications to this funding category are assessed by an external peer assessment panel.
-The key dates calendar has application opening and closing dates, activity start dates, draft review deadlines and notification dates.
+See the key dates calendar for round opening and closing dates, as well as the prescribed project start and end date for each round.

 All times are in AWST (for Perth, Western Australia).